superdurable/iwf/docs/How-to-wait-for-a-workflow-state-to-complete.md

 Then use `client.waitForStateExecution(stateExecutionId)` API to wait for the completion.

+See this [example](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/test/java/io/iworkflow/integ/TimerTest.java#L33) in Java integ test.

-Note that this feature cannot be used when the same workflowId reused to start more than one execution.
-See https://github.com/indeedeng/iwf/issues/349 for future redesign.
+Note that this feature cannot be used, when you need to use the same workflowId reused to start more than one execution.
+See https://github.com/indeedeng/iwf/issues/349 for future v2 redesign (depending on new feature from Temporal).